rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 https://www.science.org/doi/10.1126/scitranslmed.aai8746
 https://link.springer.com/content/pdf/10.1007/s10519-015-9713-y.pdf-->

-With respect to these aspirations and to human civilization and biology generally, gene and genome editing is a technology with transformative potential.
-How so?
+With respect to these aspirations, and to human civilization and biology generally, gene and genome editing is a technology with transformative potential.

 There are over 4600 genes in humans with phenotype-causing mutations; these genes account for over 6000 single gene disorders[^examples_single_cell] and traits, around 700 instances of increased suseptibility to complex diseases or infections, and around 250 somatic cell genetic diseases[^OMIM].

 Among these maladies are genetic disorders such as Sickle Cell Disease, which results in a person's blood cells being mishapen, dying early, and clogging blood vessels, and can cause the person "pain and other serious problems such infection, acute chest syndrome and stroke"[^cdc_sickle_cell].
-Another genetic disorder is Phenylketonuria (PKU), which affects around 1/15,000 babies in the US.
-Children, and can lead to cognitive and behavioral problems and can stunt development, among other things, if left untreated.[^pku_additional]
+Another genetic disorder is Phenylketonuria (PKU), which affects around 1/15,000 US children, and can lead to cognitive and behavioral problems and can stunt development, among other things, if left untreated.[^pku_additional]

 <!-- FOOTNOTES============================ -->
 [^examples_single_cell]: For other examples of single gene disorders, see <https://learn.genetics.utah.edu/content/disorders/singlegeneeg/> and <https://www.ncbi.nlm.nih.gov/books/NBK132154/>. ex2_single_cell_disorders.html